 Character Building for Kids— Teaching kids to have good morals and values isn’t easy, but it is perhaps one of the most important jobs that parents and teachers have.
 In order to instill good values from a young age, we recommend using character-building activities that teach things like empathy, kindness, respect, and honesty.

 Character building activities that focus on these traits and others create foundational life skills that will help kids develop a strong sense of character and serve them throughout their entire lives.

 Character building activities also serve to strengthen a child’s emotional intelligence.
 Emotional intelligence is defined as “the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.”

-This skill is clearly one that will be more important as kids get older, but consider this: When emotional intelligence is enhanced and strengthened from a young age, kids will be better prepared to tackle the challenges and tough situations they face in adolescence and in their adult years.
-They’ll also grow up happier and more well-adjusted because they’ll be equipped with the right skills and tools they need to deal effectively with life from the start.
+When emotional intelligence is enhanced and strengthened from a young age, kids will be better prepared to address the challenging situations they face in adolescence and in their adult years.

-With these goals in mind, let’s take a look at some character building activities that help kids learn essential moral values like compassion and understanding.
+With this in mind, let’s take a look at some character building activities that help kids learn essential moral values like compassion and understanding.

 We’ve created five simple character building activities you can share with children to teach them compassion, understanding, and other important life values.